Find concrete contractors in Salt Lake City, UT (2026)

 Salt Lake City climate and concrete

-Salt Lake City’s climate puts concrete through a demanding test.
+Salt Lake City sits in climate zone 5B (Cold, Dry) with a frost depth of 30 inches, meaning all footings must extend at least 30 inches below grade.
 Winter temperatures drop below freezing for months, with frequent freeze-thaw cycles between November and March.
 Summer highs reach the mid-90s, and intense sun exposure at 4,300 feet elevation degrades sealers and surface treatments.
+With a median home value around $496,000 and over 75% of homes built before 1990, many properties have aging concrete that represents both a maintenance need and an opportunity to protect your $495,700 median home investment.

 Key considerations for SLC concrete projects: